Snowflake-Labs/terraform-provider-snowflake/docs/resources/stream_on_directory_table.md

 - `fully_qualified_name` (String) Fully qualified name of the resource.
 For more information, see [object name resolution](https://docs.snowflake.com/en/sql-reference/name-resolution).
 - `id` (String) The ID of this resource.
 - `show_output` (List of Object) Outputs the result of `SHOW STREAMS` for the given stream. (see [below for nested schema](#nestedatt--show_output))
+- `stale` (Boolean) Indicated if the stream is stale.
+When Terraform detects that the stream is stale, the stream is recreated with `CREATE OR REPLACE`.

 <a id="nestedatt--describe_output"></a>
 ### Nested Schema for `describe_output`